saleyn/simdjsone/README.md

 - `return_maps`        - decode JSON object as map (this is default)
 - `object_as_tuple`    - decode JSON object as a proplist wrapped in a tuple
-- `dedup_keys`         - eliminate duplicate keys from a JSON object
+- `dedupe_keys`        - eliminate duplicate keys from a JSON object (see Enhanced Options below)
 - `use_nil`            - decode JSON "null" as `nil`
 - `{null_term, V}`     - use the given value `V` for a JSON "null"